AlphaHydrae/blog/source/_posts/2012-10-16-building-javascript-with-grunt.markdown

 }
 {% endcodeblock %}

 This configuration defines that we want `lib/myPlugin.min.js` to be built by minifying our concatenated source file and prepending the banner (the banner will not be minified by UglifyJS as it starts with `/*!`).
-As you can see, you can use information from other tasks like concat.
+As you can see, you can use information from other tasks like `concat`.

-If you need to configure UglifyJS options, you can add an uglify object at the same level as min.
+If you need to configure UglifyJS options, you can add an `uglify` object at the same level as `min`.

 ## Running Jasmine Specs

 My favorite Javascript testing framework at the moment is Jasmine.
 Grunt has a Jasmine plugin that allows you to run your specs headlessly with PhantomJS.

 First you must install the plugin.
-If you're using NPM and have a package.json file, you can add this to your dependencies and run npm install:
+If you're using NPM and have a `package.json` file, you can add this to your dependencies and run `npm install`:

 {% codeblock lang:js %}
 "devDependencies": {